Godot04/ft_irc/Readme.md

 **ft_irc** is a project that implements a lightweight IRC server in C++98.
 The server accepts multiple clients at the same time, keeps them registered, and routes IRC messages through a non-blocking event loop.

-The project helped me practice:
-- Network programming with TCP sockets
-- Event-driven server design with `poll()`
-- Client registration and message parsing
-- Shared state management for channels and users
-- IRC reply formatting and protocol handling

 ## Project Goals

 - Build a server that listens on a configurable port